sqonk/phext-core/docs/api/arrays.md

 - **?array<mixed>** &$shiftedItems An optional array to receive the items removed from the start of the first array.

 **Returns:**  array<mixed> The shortened array.

+**See:**  arrays::head() if you are only interested in acquiring a sub-array of the items at the start.

 ------